Mustafasaifee2K03/linkvault/README.md

 A scheduled job runs every few minutes to:

 - Delete expired content from the database.
-- Remove associated uploaded files from disk.
+- also remove uploaded files associated from disk.
 - Clear expired user sessions.

-This prevents accumulation of stale records and unused files.
-While runtime validation blocks access to expired content, the cron job ensures long-term consistency and storage hygiene.
+This prevents accumulation of useless records and unused files.
+And expiry enforcement at request tiem(as we discussed ewrlier) validation blocks access to expired content, the cron job ensures long-term consistency and deal with storage issues.

 ---

 ### 4. Separation of Metadata and File Storage

-Uploaded files are stored in a local directory (`uploads/`), while metadata such as expiry time, view count, password protection, and owner information is stored in SQLite.
+Uploaded files are stored in a local directory (`/uploads`), while metadata such as expiry time, view count, password protection, and owner information is stored in SQLite database.

-This separation keeps the system modular and easier to manage.
+This separation keeps the system easier to manage.
 The database handles structured data and logic constraints, while the filesystem handles binary file storage.
 Removing content requires deleting both the database row and the corresponding file, which keeps the system consistent.

 ---